o3de/o3de-extras/Projects/ROS2NavigationExample/README.md

 This project has the following dependencies:

 - [O3DE](https://github.com/o3de/o3de)
-  -  Should work with `stabilization/2210` as well as `develop` branch and newest releases.
-The project was tested with Galactic with commit `#381a6e0f`.
 - [ROS2 Gem](https://github.com/RobotecAI/o3de-ros2-gem)
-  - `develop` branch (the default) should work.
-The project was tested with Galactic with version tag `0.3`.
   - ROS 2 (Galactic or Humble) itself is also required, see [Gem Requirements](https://github.com/RobotecAI/o3de-ros2-gem#requirements)
 - [Loft Scene Sample](https://github.com/aws-lumberyard/loft-arch-vis-sample)
   - `development` branch (the default) should work.